Image: Copyright free from Pixabay

 Maybe … He could only hope.

 But tomorrow proved no different, and neither did the following morning and the mornings following that.
-Mock’s feelings for the girl only grew stronger.

 He spent every waking moment he could with her, though her waking moments were fewer than he’d hoped.
 For some reason she slept a lot, and he wondered if she was sick.
 But when she woke, her face would light up at the sight of him and they would spend the evening together, trying to speak in each other’s language.
-He learnt his name was Grinda and that she was sixteen years old.
+He learnt her name was Grinda and she was sixteen years old.

 ‘Grin-a,’ he said, his tongue curling around the strange letters.